What is Fasting?

 At any given time, the body exists in one of two natural states — fed or fasting.
 The purpose of the fed state is to store energy, while the purpose of the fasting state is to burn energy.

 THE FED STATE

-After eating, the energy from food is broken down into glucose.
-When the pancreas detects elevated levels of glucose in the blood, it releases insulin.
+When you eat, the energy from your food is broken down into glucose.
+When your pancreas detects elevated levels of glucose in the blood, it releases insulin.

-Insulin allows the body’s cells take in and use glucose for energy.
-Most of us take in more energy than we need, so when the cells have enough, insulin signals to the liver to store the excess glucose as glycogen for future use.
+Insulin helps your body’s cells take in and use glucose for energy.
+Most of us typically take in more energy than needed, so when the cells have enough, insulin signals to the liver to store the excess glucose as glycogen for future use.